valeriogiocondi/hourtel_client/README.md

 * Dragging the map I get coods of the angles
 * Those coords are passed to the back-end, and the to a SQL query
-* Mysql creates a shape from this coords
+* MySQL creates a shape from this coords
 * I get all the hotels which their coords are inside this shape area